‘A piece of ground, inclosed, and cultivated with extraordinary care, planted with herbs or fruit for food, or laid out for pleasure.’

 Hence, the birth of the National Gardens Scheme (NGS).
 The owners of 349 properties with rather grand gardens agreed to open them to the public on one day during June 1927.
 The scheme was so successful that it was extended throughout the summer.
 Many impressive gardens joined the endeavour.

 The scheme’s popularity inspired the organizers to continue it annually in order to benefit the Queen’s Institute of District Nursing.
 In 1930, Country Life published the first guide to gardens opening for the NGS.
 In 1979, it was decided that the scheme would also benefit other charities.
-(Notes below.)
+(See notes below.)

 Gardens sometimes open in groups, in the same street or scattered throughout a village, usually in the afternoon, but also in the evening where one may enjoy a glass of wine, listen to a chamber music orchestra or a jazz band.
 They include allotments, ‘living walls’ and roof gardens.
 How, why and what people cultivate in communal gardens, schools, colleges, barges, houseboats, city farms, convents, a prison garden, and a Buddhist centre’s gardens are inspiring.
 The organic, environmentally sustainable and minimalist are popular.

 Visitors are drawn to enter the private sphere: they talk with owners and each other, discuss the pros and cons of allotments and share expertise and design tips.
 Garden owners perceive, manage and present their terrain in almost infinite ways, which may involve very personal considerations or more intellectual, schematic ideas.
-Inevitably and increasingly, Penny Snell, the chair of the NGS (soon to step down) tells me that increasingly more small gardens are likely to join the scheme.
+Inevitably and increasingly, Penny Snell, the chair of the NGS, tells me that increasingly more small gardens are likely to join the scheme.
 People don’t feel that their gardens have to be ‘rolling hills’ to join in.

 Jill and Martin Leman, both artists, open the front garden of their Islington 1830s terraced house for the scheme, as part of a group opening in the cobbled lane where they live.
 Jill’s work reminds one of Mary Fedden’s – her canvases reveal simple but well-defined domestic objects, the flora, fauna, birds and insects of a fertile landscape, with patterned or simple backgrounds.